Multilingualism: United States

+Mexico

+Mexico officially recognizes 69 national languages, consisting of Spanish and 68 indigenous languages.

+Paraguay

+Guaraní is an official co-language of Paraguay alongside Spanish, spoken by over 80% of the population.

 Music

 It is extremely common for music to be written in whatever the contemporary lingua franca is.
 If a song is not written in a common tongue, then it is usually written in whatever is the predominant language in the musician's country of origin, or in another widely recognized language, such as English, German, Spanish, or French.

 The bilingual song cycles "there..." and "Sing, Poetry" on the 2011 contemporary classical album Troika consist of musical settings of Russian poems with their English self-translation by Joseph Brodsky and Vladimir Nabokov, respectively.

 Songs with lyrics in multiple languages are known as macaronic verse.